 In my personal experience, most of the time people don’t preach the gospel because of barriers that exist only in their minds.
 Nervousness is one such barrier.
 Did you know the only way to overcome nervousness in preaching the gospel is to preach it the way you know it?
 Because a journey of a thousand miles begins with a single step.

 Fear of rejection is another reason why people don’t preach the gospel.
 It’s important to remember we are not looking forward to converting people.
 Conversion is the work of the Holy Spirit.
 We are called to preach it.

-We must also on the lookout for opportunities for spiritual conversations that come on our way.
+We must also be on the lookout for opportunities for spiritual conversations that come on our way.
 In Acts 2:37 the crowds asked Peter, “Brothers what shall we do?”
 Peter seized the opportunity immediately and won 3,000 converts in less than 24 hours!

 We come across such opportunities every day.
-It can be someone whose spouse has just walked out on their marriage, A parent with a child hanging between life and death in a hospital bed, a person diagnosed with terminal cancer.
+It can be someone whose spouse has just walked out on their marriage, A parent with a child hanging between life and death in a hospital bed, or a person diagnosed with terminal cancer.
 All of these are opportunities for personal evangelism because a drowning man will clutch even at a straw, (except that Jesus is not a straw).
 So let us be Christians of opportunity because the gospel is unstoppable.

 Jesus often emphasized the urgent need for preaching the gospel to the spiritually lost.
 He said to the disciples,